Today, all day, I worked on completing the analysis of the varied sodium DNA samples and create a PowerPoint and I am almost finished!!!

 Today I began setting up the different optical components that just recently arrived for a mock up as to how we might want to build things.
 As of right now, I have the lens tube holder and mirror kinematic holder set up in a decent fashion.

-Side view of the lens tube setup with the kinematic mount for the mirror.
-The whole setup can be raised or lowered as needed. |
+for the mirror.
+The whole setup can be raised or lowered as

 One of the first problems that I ran into with the optomechanical components was with our larger kinematic mount.
 This larger mount will be used to hold the LED with the collimator attached to it.